mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

   This change only applies to the new pickers.
   The legacy pickers keep the `renderInput` prop until there removal.

-  For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section
+  For more information about these new pickers, take a look at the [New picker components](#new-picker-components) section
   :::

 ### Toolbar (`ToolbarComponent`)